MiG-21MF/bis vs Sea Harriers ?

 The Monroe Doctrine as a concept ends up getting applied to a lot of things it does not cover.
 Monroe’s statement was that the US would view any further efforts to control sovereign states in the Americas by European powers as threats to US security.

 It explicitly stated that in return for this forbearance on the part of European powers the US would refrain from interference with any existing European Colonies or with the internal affairs of any European state.
 In other words the Monroe Doctrine wouldn’t actually have applied to the Falklands.
-If you want to be pedantic about it you could also argue that the US is in breach of its responsibilities under the Doctrine since they be et much interfered with Spanish Colonies (some of which are now under American rule) and have had a considerable influence on the internal matters of at least the German state.
+If you want to be pedantic about it you could also argue that the US is in breach of its responsibilities under the Doctrine since they very much interfered with Spanish Colonies (some of which are now under American rule) and have had a considerable influence on the internal matters of at least the German state.
 But that’s kind of beside the point.

 It’s also notable that the Monroe Doctrine was laid out with the encouragement of the British Government of the day and that for most of the 19th Century it was the RN, not the USN, which was its primary enforcer.
 In other words the Monroe Doctrine was not a blanket statement of US influence only within the American supercontinent.
 It was a little more nuanced than that.